AN INDIGENOUS-LED ECONOMIC RESILIENCE CENTER

 Client: Kaua’i Federal Credit Union

-Service: Living Story, Indigenous Engagement, Visioning, Landscape Architecture, Architecture
+Service: Living Story, Indigenous Engagement, Visioning, Landscape Architecture, Architecture, Programming

-In 2023, Kaua’i Federal Credit Union partnered with B+H Biomimicry to redesign their economic resilience center and establish a new economic model on Kaua’i.
-To know how to design with a place it is important to engage those who have the longest and most intimate relationship with it.
+In 2023, Kaua’i Federal Credit Union partnered with B+H Biomimicry to repurpose a 20,000 ft furniture building into an economic resilience center, and establish a new economic model on Kaua’i.
+To know how to design with a place, it was important to engage those who have the longest and most intimate relationship with it.
 Through deep engagement with Indigenous leaders, we created a Living Story document, setting out key principles and practices for an Indigenous-led design and program.
-Biomimicry acts as a bridge, elevating Traditional Indigenous Knowledge, ensuring their active role in shaping the island's future..
+This informed architecture, landscape architecture, programming, and engineering.
+In this project, biomimicry acted as a bridge, elevating Traditional Indigenous Knowledge, ensuring their active role in shaping the future of the building, and the island.

 Already Regenerative